Optimizing PCB Panelization Can Reduce Costs and Increase Yield

 Separation may involve a number of different processes.
 The simplest process involves cutting individual boards from a panel with a hand saw.
 While this quick and dirty process gets the job done, this is only useful with boards that are rigid enough to withstand mechanical stress.
 The edges of boards cut by hand tend to be rough, and this may not be desirable if appearance is important.

 A better method involves placing v-shaped grooves around each board in a panel.
 This allows assemblers to make a cleaner cut by hand or with a mechanical saw.
-Grooved boards can also be separated with a pizza cutter-like separation machine.
+A grooved PCB board can also be separated with a pizza cutter-like separation machine.

 Boards can be more precisely separated from a panel with a routing bit.
 Using a CNC mill also allows for precise separation, and boards with odd shapes or curved edges can be cut from a panel.
 The most precise method involves laser cutting, but this also requires greater tooling investment.
 Regardless of which separation process is used, it must be accounted for in the board design and in the panel design.